All Souls Day

 One must also complete all three of the normal conditions for gaining any Plenary Indulgence:

-1. Sacramental Confession within 20 days of All Souls Day, Nov.
-2
+1. Sacramental Confession within 20 days before or after the cemetery visit

 2. Eucharistic Communion